-This timing can be used for applications that require line rates up to 48 kHz and therefore must use Camera Link Deca mode and two cables.
+This timing can be used for applications that require line rates up to 34 kHz and therefore must use Camera Link Deca mode and two cables.

 The RGB output format is not defined in the Camera Link specification Deca.
 The RGB format is such that when using a Camera Link frame grabber compatible with the Deca format configured for the mono standard, the R, G and then B pixels will be written sequentially into the frame grabber buffer.
 This process simplifies the extraction of the RGB data from the frame grabber buffer by the host application.
-Values for red even numbered pixels are interpolated from the neighboring red odd numbered pixels.
-Values for blue odd numbered pixels are interpolated from the neighboring blue even numbered pixels.
+Values for red even numbered pixels are interpolated from the neighbouring red odd numbered pixels.
+Values for blue odd numbered pixels are interpolated from the neighbouring blue even numbered pixels.
+Line rates up to 70 kHz can be achieved by using the Area of Interest (AOI) feature; where the smaller the AOI, the greater the potential line rate.